Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 NERMUT: Doing an illegal drug is the defense of…

-PLECK: It was not illegal in the diner.
+PLECK: Well, but see, It was not illegal in the diner.

 PLECK: It was illegal when I left the diner.